apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

-restart          false        Whether the executed cmd should be restarted if it dies logStdErr        false        Whether the command's stderr should be logged batchSize        20           The max number of lines to read and send to the channel at a time selector.type    replicating  replicating or multiplexing selector.*                    Depends on the selector.type value interceptors     --           Space-separated list of interceptors
+restart          false        Whether the executed cmd should be restarted if it dies logStdErr        false        Whether the command's stderr should be logged batchSize        20           The max number of lines to read and send to the channel at a time batchTimeout     3000         Amount of time (in milliseconds) to wait, if the buffer size was not reached, before data is pushed downstream selector.type    replicating  replicating or multiplexing selector.*                    Depends on the selector.type value interceptors     --           Space-separated list of interceptors